zhuhanming/nus-notes-cheatsheets/ger1000/README.md

 We want to see the effect of some treatment.
 There is thus a need compare the treatment effect using a **treatment group** and a **control group**.
 This eliminates the **effect of time**.
 This is called a **controlled experiment.**

-**Effect of Time:** Sometimes, it may be tempting to use historical controls.
+> :bulb: **Effect of Time:** Sometimes, it may be tempting to use historical controls.
 However, there are a lot of confounders.

 If control and treatment groups are similar, a difference in response can be attributed to the treatment, else the treatment effect may be confounded with some other factor.